CloudOpting/cloudopting-crane/README.md

 Make sure you have the certificates: `./genCerts.sh`

 Execute the script `runTests.sh`.
 You will need root permissions because it deletes files created by containers that runs as root.

+To see the complete test report:

+`docker logs testrunner`